 That said, investing in dividend stocks can be a low-risk, steady way to bring regular income into your retirement plan.
 Dividend stocks aren’t solely dependent on their share price rising or falling.
-When you buy a dividend stock, you know for sure that you’ll receive a steady stream of income—generally every quarter.
+When you buy a dividend stock, you know that you’ll receive a steady stream of income—generally every quarter.
 If the market crashes and the share price begins to fall, you at least have a nice 3% or 4% yield (or higher) to soften the blow.

 What you need to know about dividend stocks

 When a company pays a dividend—and especially if it makes an effort to increase that dividend every year—it shows that it cares about rewarding shareholders.
 Paying a dividend is also a savvy way to attract investors, which is why their share prices typically appreciate over time.

 Plus, companies that have the cash flow to pay regular dividends typically make safer, more reliable investments.
 The best dividend-paying stocks are high-quality, long-lived companies with predictable business models—they aren’t going to suddenly crash due to a lousy quarter or an adverse news event.

 Investing in dividend stocks isn’t going to make you rich overnight.
 But they can significantly build up your nest egg if you buy and hold them for years, or even decades.